 Externship interest meetings for the full-time and part-time programs are held near the beginning of each semester.
 An externship interest meeting for Geneva, India, and South Africa is held every January, with student panels scattered throughout the fall.
 Students interested in pursuing an externship are advised to attend one of these session or make an appointment to speak with Professor Amy Sankaran via Symplicity.

-The student may not accept payment for work done during the externship, except for reimbursement of reasonable out-of-pocket expenses related to the program.
+The student may not accept payment from the externship placement for work done during the externship, except for reimbursement of reasonable out-of-pocket expenses related to the program.

 Click on the following attachment for the Extership Information Chart that describes the different types of Externships available to Law Students.

 Externship Information Chart Jan 2021.docx

 Comments/Suggestions | Site Map | Work Requests | Admin Portal | Disclaimer | Supported Browsers | U of M Home

 Regents of the